videoprocessing/videoprocessing.github.io/Papers/_posts/2022-08-29-Neural-Network-Based_Detection_Methods_for_Color,_Sharpness,_and_Geometry_Artifacts_in_Stereoscopic_and_VR180_Videos.md

 To estimate the geometry-mismatch parameters we employ a neural-network architecture, similar to ResNet-18.

 ### Training
-* The proposed loss function includes three main terms
+* The proposed loss function includes three main terms:
   * Squared difference between the predicted and ground-truth distortion parameters
   * Loss between two grids transformed using the predicted and ground-truth affine transformations
   * Measurement of the consistency between the neural network’s predictions of the disparity and confidence maps for the left and right views